Skip to content

 1986

-Contemporary Print Images: Works by Afro-American Artists from the Brandywine Workshop, presented by the Smithsonian Institution Traveling Exhibition Service (SITE).
+Contemporary Print Images: Works by Afro-American Artists from the Brandywine Workshop, presented by the Smithsonian Institution Traveling Exhibition Service (SITE)

 1984

-Call and Response: Art on Central America, Colby College Museum of Art, Waterville, ME.
+Call and Response: Art on Central America, Colby College Museum of Art, Waterville, ME

 1980

-Outlaw Aesthetics, Just Above Midtown/Downtown, New York.
+Outlaw Aesthetics, Just Above Midtown/Downtown, New York, NY

-RESIDENCES, AWARDS, GRANTS, AND COMMISSIONS
+AWARDS, GRANTS, AND FELLOWSHIPS

 2021

-The New Orleans Jazz & Heritage Festival and Foundation, Inc., Community Partnership Grant, New Orleans, LA.
+The New Orleans Jazz & Heritage Festival and Foundation, Inc., Community Partnership Grant, New Orleans, LA

 2014

-United States Artists Fellowship, James Baldwin Fellow.
+United States Artists Fellowship, James Baldwin Fellow

 2013